Calibrated Selective Classification: Technical details

 \subsection{NLST-MGH lung cancer data}

-The CT scans in the NLST data are \emph{low-dose} CT scans, and from patients specifically enrolled in lung cancer screening programs across the 33 participating hospitals.
-The MGH test data, on the other hand, is aggregated across a diverse assortment of all patients in their system who underwent \emph{any} type of chest CT between 2008-2018, and matched NLST enrollment criteria (55-74 years old, current or former smokers with 30+ pack years).
+The CT scans in the NLST data are \emph{low-dose} CT scans from patients enrolled in lung cancer screening programs across the 33 participating hospitals.
+The MGH data is aggregated across a diverse assortment of all patients in their system who underwent \emph{any} type of chest CT between 2008-2018, and matched NLST enrollment criteria (55-74 years old, current/former smokers with 30+ pack years).
 Note that since these patients are not enrolled in a regular screening program, not all patients have complete 6-year follow-up records.
-All patients without documented cancer diagnosis in the 2008-2018 period are assumed to be cancer-free.
+All patients without documented cancer diagnosis in the 2008-2018 period are assumed to be cancer-free.\looseness=-1